Jean Sulpice: Member of a panel

 On 20 September 2010, it was the quarter-finals (first part) and the semi-finals (second part).
 During the first part Jean Sulpice and the other chefs judged the contestants in an amusement park (Disneyland Paris).
 During the second part, they judged them in the Palace of Versailles, near Paris.

 The final took place on 27 September 2010.
 Jean Sulpice and the rest of the panel judged the last 2 contestants in a Paris-Bruxelles train, and in a 50m high basket.

 Private life

 Jean Sulpice is married to Magali Sulpice, who is also the sommelier of Restaurant Jean Sulpice.
-The couple has two young children growing in Val Thorens.
+The couple has two children.